Colorful Minors: Introduction

-Our next step is to apply our structural theorems to algorithmic settings, with the broader goal of developing an algorithmic graph structure theory applicable to problems involving vertex annotations.
+\textbf{...to algorithms.} Our next step is to apply our structural theorems to algorithmic settings, with the broader goal of developing an algorithmic graph structure theory applicable to problems involving vertex annotations.
 To this end, we first observe that colorful graphs are well quasi-ordered under the colorful minor relation.
-We provide an algorithm that decides whether a $q$-colorful graph $(H, \psi)$ is a colorful minor of a $q$-colorful graph $(G, \chi)$ in time\footnote{By $g(n)\in\Ocal_{k}(f(n))$ we mean that there is a function $h\colon\Nbbb\to\Nbbb$ such that $g(n)\in\Ocal(h(k)\cdot f(n)).$ Also, given a graph $G,$ we use $|G|$ and $|\!|G|\!|$ for the number of its vertices and edges respectively.} $\Ocal_{|H|+q}(|G| |\!|G|\!|^{1+o(1)}).$ These two facts imply that membership for any colorful minor-closed class of colorful graphs is decidable in polynomial time.
+We also provide an algorithm that decides whether a $q$-colorful graph $(H, \psi)$ is a colorful minor of a $q$-colorful graph $(G, \chi)$ in time\footnote{By $g(n)\in\Ocal_{k}(f(n))$ we mean that there is a function $h\colon\Nbbb\to\Nbbb$ such that $g(n)\in\Ocal(h(k)\cdot f(n)).$ Also, given a graph $G,$ we use $|G|$ and $|\!|G|\!|$ for the number of its vertices and edges respectively.} $\Ocal_{|H|+q}(|\!|G|\!|^{1+o(1)}).$ These two facts imply that membership for any colorful minor-closed class of colorful graphs is decidable in polynomial time.

-Next, we show how classical algorithmic meta-theorems -- such as Courcelle's Theorem and the recent algorithmic meta-theorem of Sau, Stamoulis, and Thilikos \cite{SauST25Parameterizing} -- can be extended to colorful graphs, where the structural conditions are expressed via the exclusion of colorful minors.
-This framework enables the resolution of problems on graphs containing arbitrarily large grid or clique minors.
+Next, we show how classical algorithmic meta-theorems (AMTs) -- such as Courcelle's Theorem and the recent algorithmic meta-theorem of Sau, Stamoulis, and Thilikos \cite{SauST25Parameterizing} -- can be extended to colorful graphs, where the structural conditions are expressed via the exclusion of colorful minors.
+This framework enables the resolution of problems on graphs containing arbitrarily large grid or clique minors while, up to now, the exclusion of a minor appeared as a necessary (sparsity) condition.
+Our results {support} a key insight {emerging from the body of work mentioned above}: The algorithmic results presented here are not intended to be exhaustive; rather, they serve to illustrate this principle and to lay the groundwork for future exploration of algorithmic problems involving vertex annotations.

-Our results highlight a key insight: problem complexity depends not only on the graph’s structure but also on how annotations are distributed within it.

-The algorithmic results presented here are not intended to be exhaustive; rather, they serve to illustrate this principle and to lay the groundwork for future exploration of algorithmic problems involving vertex annotations.
 In particular, we provide algorithmic applications for two of our three main structural results -- \cref{thm_intro_ExcludeRainbowClique,thm_restrictiveTreewidthIntro} -- while leaving the investigation of algorithmic consequences of \cref{thm_ExcludingRainbowGridIntro} to future work.